Looking for something? Search Away?

 This vibrant Del Día collection from Cotopaxi turns deadstock material from other brands into backpack and packs.
 This Coso 2L Hip Pack – Cada Día has more pockets than a substandard zip fanny pack.
 The two zippered pockets connect and have a helpful reservoir for easy access to your water bottle.
 Perfect for the acclimatization hikes when our group did not need a full pack.
 It was extremely comfortable worn crossbody or around hips.

-I wanted a pack that checked the boxes – light, supportive and had had tons of storage potential and found all that and more in the Mountain Hardware Scrambler™ 35L Backpack.
+I wanted a pack that checked the boxes – light, supportive and had tons of storage potential and found all that and more in the Mountain Hardware Scrambler™ 35L Backpack.
 The 4-Layer Dimension-Polyant™ fabric is durable and lightweight surviving the literal throws of a short flight from Kathmandu to Lukla.
 All the zippered pockets were great for stashing passports and visas while we were in transit.
 I was concerned that I didn’t have a rain guard for my bag, but thankfully the bag is waterproof.

 Eyewear